sbrshkappa/FunctionCalls-LLM/README.md

-# Chainlit Starter App
+# Movie Assistant 🎥 🍿 🎬 🥤

-This project is a starter Chainlit application that demonstrates a simple integration with OpenAI's API.
-It showcases the following key features:
+This project is a simple movie assistant that uses OpenAI's API to generate responses to user queries about movies, get "now playing" movies, get movie showtimes, and purchase movie tickets.
+The assistant can also give reviews and ratings for movies from the internet.

 1. **OpenAI Integration**: The app is connected to OpenAI's API, allowing it to leverage state-of-the-art language models for generating responses.